StevenThuriot/TableStorage/README.md

 ```

 `TableSet` also has `TrackChanges` property, default `false`, that will try to optimize what is being sent back to the server when making changes to an entity.
-When tracking changes, it's important to either use the `TableSetProperty` attribute to define your properties, or mark them as partial starting C# 13.
+When tracking changes, it's important to either use the `TableSetProperty` attribute to define your properties, or mark them as partial starting C# 13, otherwise they will not be tracked.

 ```csharp
 [TableSet]